Nathalia Novaes

-Nathalia Novaes is a Brazilian model.
+Nathalia Novaes (born June 22, 1990) is a Brazilian model.

 She has worked with Marie Claire, Glamour and Vogue.
 She now has signed with various modelling agencies including Ford Models Brazil São Paulo, Next Models, Modelwerk Hamburg, Premier Model Management London, Why Not Model Management Milan and JAG Models New York.

+Novaes became known for her efforts to lose weight and fit fashion industry beauty standards, sometimes using dangerous methods that led to her being hospitalized.
+She suffered from eating disorders such as anorexia and bulimia nervosa.